LMikhail/Tipster/README.md

 ## 📄 License

-MIT License - freely use, modify, and distribute.
+Apache License 2.0 - freely use, modify, and distribute with attribution.

 ---